 Seattle is one of those cities that seemed fiercely car-dependent until the last 10-15 years, but light rail is slowly becoming a more viable option.
 Sound Transit operates two lines, one running between Westlake Center and the airport and the other between the airport and the Tacoma Dome.
-The former line, known as Central Link, has a Stadium station just behind Safeco Field.
+The former line, known as Central Link, has a Stadium station just behind T-Mobile Park.
 Commuter trains, called the Sounder Train, run from Tacoma and from Everett to King Street Station.

 For drivers, the region’s street grid can get complicated at times because of hills and lakes that get in the way.
 If you’re confining your driving to downtown, know that the downtown street grid is diagonal, but straightens out north of Denny Way (near Seattle Center) and south of Yesler Way, about where SoDo begins.